Tutorial: Military Records

 Records on people who served in the military are available from the U.S. government.

-However, you have to request the records, and only basic information is available online at websites that have posted data on military service.
+However, you have to formally equest the records.
+Only very basic information is available online at websites that have posted data on military service.

 The main federal government depository for military records is the:

 See the U.S. National Archives web page on Access to Official Military Personnel Files (OMPF) - for the General Public